The Grindhouse: Doors Open At Midnight wiki last edited by pikahyper on 11/25/14 06:29AM

 View full history

-Written (and lettered) by British-American Alex De Campi (Smoke), this Dark Horse series is an homage to the B-movies and drive-in cult classics of yesteryear.
-Each story is completely independent of the previous.
-The first two-issue storyline, "Bee Vixens from Mars," was illustrated by Chris Peterson.
+The first two-issue storyline, "Bee Vixens from Mars," is illustrated by Chris Peterson and colored by Nolan Woodard.
 In this story, an insect-like Martian "queen" attempts to recolonize the Earth, infiltrating a small Texas community through its young women.
-However, the invader didn't count on "bad-a$$ chica," Garcia (who seems loosely based on the character One-Eye in the 1973 movie, Thriller: A Cruel Picture).
-The second arc is titled "Prison Ship Antares," and is essentially the marriage of movies like Chained Heat and Female Convict Scorpion with science fiction.
-The third storyline, beginning in issue 5, is titled "Bride of Blood."
+However, the invader didn't count on "bad-a$$ chica" Garcia who seems loosely based on the character One-Eye in the 1973 movie Thriller: A Cruel Picture.

 Like the movies they emulate, there is strong sexual content and graphic violence.
 The first issue has an excellent essay by De Campi on the title's B-movie influences, with subsequent issues featuring pieces by assistant editor Ian Tucker.
-Like Quentin Tarantino and Robert Rodriguez's Grindhouse movies, there are fake ads, and the back covers feature "movie posters."
+Like in Quentin Tarantino and Robert Rodriguez's Grindhouse movies, there are fake ads and movie posters at the end of each issue.